pierlozi/BESS_optim/README.md

 The Genetic Algorithm + MILP dispatcher test are in folder "Tests/Test 6"

 For more info and clarification you can contact me at pierfancesco.losi@gmail.com

-The github repository and README file will be finalized after the thesis defense.